Women in the Israel Defense Forces

-In 2014, the IDF stated that fewer than 4 percent of women are in combat positions such as light infantry and helicopter or fighter pilots, and that they are instead concentrated in "combat-support" positions.
+Amidst the 2014 Gaza War, the IDF stated that fewer than 4% of their female soldiers were enlisted in combat positions, such as infantry and helicopter/fighter pilots, and that they were instead concentrated in a variety of "combat-support" positions.

+During Hamas's October 7 surprise attack on Israel, women soldiers took a vital role in the defence operations fighting Hamas.
+For the first time in Israeli history, many women soldiers were abducted by Hamas to the Gaza Strip.
+Later, during the phase of the ground fighting in the Gaza Strip, female fighters and medical women entered the Gaza Strip as part of the operation.

 History

 Pre-independence

 Before the formal establishment of Israel in 1948, women served in combat roles within the Jewish paramilitary groups of British Palestine that would later become the central component of the Israel Defense Forces (IDF); the rate of women who were enlisted in combat organizations stood at 20 percent.
 In the years leading up to the establishment of the IDF, military service for women existed in the lines of the Hashomer and Haganah paramilitary forces.
 The Haganah stated in its law that its lines were open to "Every Jewish male or female, who is prepared and trained to fulfill the obligation of national defense."
 Most female recruits served as medics, communications specialists, and weaponeers.
 During World War II, approximately 4,000 women volunteered for service in the British assisting forces.

 During the 1940s in Tel Aviv, a battalion was established in which women filled positions in security, weapons transport, and manned anti-aircraft posts.
 During the winter of 1948, women joined the combat ranks of the Palmach and traveled from Tel Aviv to Jerusalem with their weapons concealed inside their clothes.
 The Palmach arm (thirty percent of which were women) trained nine female platoon commanders, and numerous other female squad commanders.